MSathler/coppelia_remote_pc/README.md

 This package its a python Remote API to put inside of CoppeliaSim (Vrep) a PointCloud in real time.

 ## Lua Code
-First you need to include the lua code into a coppelia object, my sugestion its a dummy and put inside the script this code:
+First you need to include the lua code into a coppelia object, my suggestion its a dummy and put the following script into the Coppelia code (Dummy)

 ```